Prag8855/aab/content/glossary/Netto-Gewinnermittlung.md

     guides/renew-german-freelance-visa.md
 ---

 A net profit assessment (*Netto-Gewinnermittlung*) is a document that shows how much profit a business makes.
-It's sometimes used as a proof of income for self-employed people.
+It proves your self-employment income when you [renew a freelance visa](/guides/renew-german-freelance-visa) or [apply for an apartment](/guides/find-a-flat-in-berlin#apply-for-the-apartment).
+Usually, it must be stamped by a [tax advisor](/glossary/Steuerberater), to prove that it's correct.